Today's Best Tech Deals

-Samsung Series 7 All-in-One: A Fresh Face
+Samsung Series 7 All-in-One

 The Samsung Series 7 All-in-One is Samsung's first foray into the all-in-one market--and it shows.
 Although the system is housed in a distinct and striking brushed-aluminum casing, Samsung makes some mistakes that veteran all-in-one manufacturers wouldn't.
 Still, some design features, such as the screen's ability to lie completely flat, will appeal to many people.